 Note that the rule against personal benefits does not prevent registered charities from paying reasonable salaries or expenses for the normal operation of their organizations.

 Organizations that help individuals or that help private groups do not qualify.
-For example, these groups won't qualify:
+For example, these groups would not qualify:

 - a group set up to help John, Sandrine and their children, who lost their house in a fire